tachyon-beep/storyteller/README.md

 **Note:** Storyteller is currently in alpha and may be difficult to get running.
 Parts of it are non-functional or not fully tested.

 **Warning:** This system can consume a significant number of tokens if not used carefully, monitor usage carefully if you are using a paid LLM.
+This is especially true if you're using the test stage in the repo, I can't stress this enough.

 ## Features